ShantanuSutar/AI-Mock-Interviewer-Ranga/README.md

 - Next.js: Powers the dynamic and efficient front-end, providing a seamless user experience.

+- Shadcn: Enhances the UI component library, offering more design flexibility.

 - Tailwind CSS: Ensures a clean, responsive, and modern UI design.

 - DrizzleORM: Manages data interactions with a focus on simplicity and type safety.